melanchall/drywetmidi/Docs/articles/tools/Quantizer.md

 You choose the desired option specifying [QuantizingSettings.Target](xref:Melanchall.DryWetMidi.Tools.QuantizingSettings.Target) property.

-By default if an object quantized, it will be entirely moved to a grid position.
+By default if an object is quantized, it will be entirely moved to a grid position.
 So if you quantize start time, end time can be changed since the object will be moved.
 You can see the process in action on the first image of the article.
 Of course this behavior can be altered.
 Just set [FixOppositeEnd](xref:Melanchall.DryWetMidi.Tools.QuantizingSettings.FixOppositeEnd) to `true` to prevent changing of time that is not the target of quantizing.
 The following image illustrates quantizing of start time with the property set to `true`:

 ![Quantizing with FixOppositeEnd set to true](images/Quantizer/FixOppositeEnd.png)

 Of course this property works in case of end time quantizing too.

-When the start time of an object is not fixed, there is a chance that the object's end time will be quantized in a such way that the start time will be negative due to the object is moved to the left.
+When the start time of an object is not fixed, there is a chance that the object's end time will be quantized in such a way that the start time will be negative due to the object is moved to the left.
 Negative time is invalid so you can set [QuantizingSettings.QuantizingBeyondZeroPolicy](xref:Melanchall.DryWetMidi.Tools.QuantizingSettings.QuantizingBeyondZeroPolicy) property to desired value to handle this situation.
 The image below shows how quantizing works if the property set to [FixAtZero](xref:Melanchall.DryWetMidi.Tools.QuantizingBeyondZeroPolicy.FixAtZero):

 ![Quantizing with QuantizeEndBeyondZero set to FixAtZero](images/Quantizer/QuantizeEndBeyondZero.png)

-Also if one side (start or end) of an object is fixed, there is a chance that the object's opposite time will be quantized in a such way that the object will be reversed resulting to negative length.
-You can handle this situation with [QuantizingSettings.QuantizingBeyondFixedEndPolicy](xref:Melanchall.DryWetMidi.Tools.QuantizingSettings.QuantizingBeyondFixedEndPolicy) property.
+Also if one side (start or end) of an object is fixed, there is a chance that the object's opposite time will be quantized in such a way that the object will be reversed resulting to negative length.
+You can handle this situation with the [QuantizingSettings.QuantizingBeyondFixedEndPolicy](xref:Melanchall.DryWetMidi.Tools.QuantizingSettings.QuantizingBeyondFixedEndPolicy) property.
 The image below shows some options in action when start time is being quantized beyond the end one:

 ![Quantize start time beyond fixed end](images/Quantizer/QuantizeBeyondFixedEnd.png)